Green's Hill-Amy Lane's Home

 "Well, I am a goddess!"

 And the unspoken part is still there.
-"I can't disappoint them.
-Food, naps, walks--I know the key to their behavior.
-I'll do that forever, because the dogs I can make happy, but for you, my baby, I am at a loss."
+“I can’t disappoint them.
+Food, naps, walks–I know the key to their behavior.
+I’ll do that forever, because the dogs I can make happy, but for you, my baby, I am at a loss.”

 And our glimmer of hope is that, now that everybody knows the pet language, when our children achieve adulthood, it is still there.
 Our crutch, our touchstone, our way to be a family when the things in our hearts are at their hardest.